edoardo849/go-or-the-future-of-the-dev/ARTICLE.md

 ![A modern CPU](./images/Intel_Lynnfield_die1.jpg "A modern CPU")

 Over the last decade performance, especially on the server, has been dictated by adding more CPU cores.
-But multicore CPU comes at a cost too and cannot scale indefinetely: not every application can exploit multicore and the syncronization overhead between the operations hits performance very fast.
+But multicore CPU comes at a cost too and cannot scale indefinitely: not every application can exploit multicore and the synchronization overhead between the operations hits performance very fast.
 Some compute-intensive operations that can be massively parallelised (like deep learning, analytics and engineering or simulation) can benefit from GPU-accelerated computing.

 Much of the improvement in performance in the last two decades has come from architectural improvements: